 34. Royal Azalea Festival, Hwangmae Mountain (황매산 철쭉축제)

-the Sobaek mountain range, and is covered by royal azalea blossoms every
+At 1,108 meters, Hwangmae Mountain is the highest peak in the Sobaek mountain range, and is covered by royal azalea blossoms every spring.

-The festival runs from the beginning of May for two weeks,
+The festival runs from the beginning of May for two weeks, and organizers recommend coming at dawn to capture the most intense images on camera.

-1 Mountain, Beoppyeong-ri, Chahwang-myeon, Sancheong-gun, Gyeongsangnam-do (경남 산청군 차황면 법평리 산1번지)
+1 Mountain, Beoppyeong-ri, Chahwang-myeon, Sancheong-gun, Gyeongsangnam-do (경남 산청군 차황면 법평리 1번지)

 35. Sin-Reuk Temple, Yeo Ju (여주 신륵사)

-public and features quite a few treasures including stone pagodas, a
+This old riverside temple is relatively unknown to the public and features quite a few treasures including stone pagodas, a stone bell and a grove of zelkova trees.

 The temple and its surrounding area also hosts a sweet potato festival early every January.